 - 1 large onion, coarsely chopped

 - 1 bay leaf

 - 8 cups water

-Allow the stock to cool slightly.
-Pour stock through fine mesh strainer set over a very large bowl or pot.
-Discard bones, meat*, skin, vegetables and herbs.
-Cover bowl and refrigerate.
-When chilled skim fat from the surface.
+- Allow the stock to cool slightly.
+Pour the stock through a fine-mesh strainer set over a very large bowl or pot.
+Discard bones, skin, vegetables, and herbs, and set aside the cooked meat.

-* I used the meat for my chicken soup
+* I like to use the meat for chicken noodle soup.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.